Skip to Main Content

 What Separates a Reliable Moroccan Fixer from an Unreliable One

-- ●A registered Moroccan business with production insurance and clear contracts
+• A registered Moroccan business with production insurance and clear contracts

-- ●Strong CCM, wilaya, and local authority relationships
+• Strong CCM, wilaya, and local authority relationships

 Evaluating Morocco-Specific Experience

 Ask for a production list and look beyond the titles.
-Desert logistics require a different skill set from medina filming or coastal work — a fixer with Ouarzazate studio experience may not have the relationships needed for a Marrakech street shoot.
-Ask about their CCM permit track record and request references from productions of similar scale.
+Desert logistics need a different skill set from medina filming or coastal work — a fixer with Ouarzazate studio experience may not have the relationships needed for a Marrakech street shoot.
+Ask about their CCM permit track record and request references from shoots of similar scale.
 Contact those references directly and ask about communication quality, budget accuracy, and whether the producer would hire them again.

 Verifying Professionalism and Infrastructure